Superior Drummer 3 vs EZdrummer 2 – Which One Should You Get?

 The sample base features all the top drum brands, and you can easily layer multiple tones/samples to create unique and hybrid sounds.
 If you’ve got your own samples, you can input them into the VST as well.

 The core functionality of SD3 is similar to its previous avatars, but the UI is updated to be more flexible.
 You can edit the appearance of the UI, and you’ve still got the Drums, Grooves, Mixer, and Tracker screens for the bulk of the drum sampling.

 On the other hand, EZ2 can help you focus on your composition instead of customization.
 The easy-to-use UI does come at the cost of tweakability.
 Don’t get me wrong; you’ve got some premium kits and highly useable premixed sounds that can get the job done.

 It has several unprocessed drum kits with preset tweaks that can be customized to a great extent.
 The presets sound great by themselves and are ideal for quick adjustments.
 You may even replace or mix and match different parts of the drum kit to come up with something unique.
 However, you’ll have to contend with EZ2’s relatively basic mixer to make the most out of them.

 EZ2 and SD3: Crossgrading

-Let’s not disregard that some of us have a need for both functionalities.
+Let’s not disregard that some of us need both functionalities.
 Sometimes, you just need to load a groove for a quick demo, and other times you want the editing/tweaking to make realistic drum tracks.

 If that is you, there is no reason you can’t get both.
 Luckily, you can crossgrade from EZ2 to SD3 without abandoning any expansion packs or kits.
 We’ve to give props to Toontrack for making it easy to seamlessly port kits from EZ2 to SD3 (or vice versa, if need be).
 You won’t be the first person to buy both of these VSTs and use them as per your needs.